By Mike Loughrin, CEO for Transformance Advisors

 All Over The Place

-Training courses and certification exams for six sigma are all over the place.
+Training courses and certification exams for Six Sigma are all over the place.
 There are no generally accepted standards for either training courses or certification exams.

 For example, I have found Certified Six Sigma Green Belt classes starting at $14.99 and going up to $8,400.00.
 This is clearly a situation of caveat emptor or buyer beware.

 It’s ironic how a program, focused on reducing variation, has evolved into such uncontrolled confusion.
+Why does everyone have to waste time seeking to determine which concepts and tools should be taught to employees?

-For this article, I’ll stick to standard six sigma.
-I won’t muddy the waters with lean six sigma, lean sigma, constraint sigma, or some other derivative.
+For this article, I’ll stick to standard Six Sigma.
+I won’t muddy the waters with Lean Six Sigma, Lean Sigma, Constraint Sigma, or some other derivative.

 Let The Sun Shine